back-2-95/azure-terraform/README.md

 - An S3 bucket named `tfstate` created automatically (via `scripts/minio-create-bucket.sh`)

 Start MinIO
-1) From the repository root, start the stack:
-   - `docker compose -f compose.minio.yaml up --wait`
+1) From the repository root, start the stack: `docker compose -f compose.minio.yaml up --wait`
-2) Open the console at http://localhost:9001 (user: minioadmin, password: minioadmin123) if you want to browse objects.
+2) Open the console at http://localhost:9001 (user: `minioadmin`, password: `minioadmin123`) if you want to browse objects.

 Use the local `backend.hcl` (per environment)
 - We’ve added `backend.local.hcl` in each environment folder configured for MinIO.